Contraception is not an ‘abortifacient’: Calling out disinformation from the US government

 They’re attempting to blur the lines and radically redefine what an abortion means.
 It’s a political effort to confuse us, to stigmatise contraceptive use, and to ultimately restrict access to certain forms of contraception.

-The language of ‘abortifacient contraceptives’ has been used in the US before, in anti-abortion lawsuits to block contraception.
-But this is the first time we’re seeing the government start to use this sort of language in justifying decisions and as a matter of US policy.
+The language of ‘abortifacient contraceptives’ has been used in anti-choice lawsuits to block contraception in the US before.
+But it’s the first time we’re seeing the government start to use this sort of language to justify decisions and as a matter of US policy.
+It’s insidious, and we cannot let it slide.

 Disinformation and misinformation on abortion and contraception